meghanachillal/UniversityStudentDatabase/README.md

 # UniversityStudentDatabase
-A Responsive Application designed that keeps track of a student’s information such as names, A-number, and the Faculty they belong to, as well as the quiz scores that the student takes.
+A Responsive Mobile Web Application designed that keeps track of a student’s information such as names, A-number, and the Faculty they belong to, as well as the quiz scores that the student takes.
 All the data is stored in the browsers local storage.
 It includes 8 Pages:
 1. Student Login Page